Office of Advising and Career Services

 - A supervisor assigned by the employer to provide direction and coordination on the job; also responsible for submitting a final evaluation report on the student

-- Grades assigned by the Faculty Coordinator in accordance with criteria established by the Office of Academic & Career Services and the student’s academic college/department.
+- Grades assigned by the Faculty Coordinator in accordance with criteria established by the Office of Advising & Career Services and the student’s academic college/department.

 A paid or un-paid experience that meets all of the eligibility requirements of a for-credit experience that can be completed over one or multiple semesters.